decentralized-identity/didcomm-messaging/connections.md

 #### TODO:

 - Pairwise vs n-wise connections, how to transition.
-- Reuse of existing connections, add `continue` message for use with connection reuse.
+- Reuse of existing connections, add `continue` message for use with connection reuse. (ack message?)